domax/email-bridge/README.md

 The implementation of this idea in this project is quite specific b/c of initial conditions:

-* Both sides use MS Exchange (EWS) server as Email transport (b/c such ).
+* Both sides use MS Exchange (EWS) server as Email transport.
 It means that both sides may use either the same EWS server or different ones, but EWS.
 * EWS on both computers allows attachments but scans them and cut them off in case if they contain "prohibited" media content, though this filter allows non-detectable (encrypted) attachments.
 * Only files (not sub-folders) are synchronized between computers.
-That's considered as by design limitation, b/c application's `inbox` and `outbox` purpose is to temporarily keep VCS (Git) patches or bundles that in fact is plain list, so that any kind of file hierarchy support is VCS business.
+That's by design limitation, b/c application's `inbox` and `outbox` purpose is to temporarily keep VCS (Git) patches or bundles that in fact is plain list, so that any kind of file hierarchy support is business of VCS.

 The Overall Diagram
 -------------------